miquelvir/lsds-2025/DEVELOPER_SETUP.md

 - Join the Discord server (link in Aula Global) where you can ask professors and other students for help in the labs and seminars.

+- Mute the channels from the other subjects so you only receive notifications for LSDS.
+[Help](https://support.discord.com/hc/en-us/articles/209791877-How-do-I-mute-and-disable-notifications-for-specific-channels)

 ### AWS

 - Accept the invitation to AWS academy you received in the email.